Frequently Asked Questions

 What is an apprenticeship program?

 An apprenticeship program is an opportunity to learn a trade.
 It is also a lifelong commitment.
 Apprenticeship consists of two parts: on-the-job training (OJT) and related training (in the classroom).

 Is it hard to get into the program?

+Yes, this is a very competitive program to get into.
 You must meet minimum age and educational requirements.
 Hiring is dependent on current employment needs.
-This is a very competitive program to get into.
 Things that can help your chances are a strong education and work history.
 A resume, letters of recommendation and copies of applicable certifications can help as well.

 When and how can I apply?